Coastal Cowboys Selected for FotoFest Biennial 2026

 Spanning boom-and-bust cycles in the cattle trade, Coastal Cowboys traces episodes of rapid growth—when herds thundered down Galveston’s beaches in route to New Orleans—and periods of hardship, from devastating freezes to outbreaks of “Texas fever.”
 Highlighted are pioneering figures such as Gerald Sullivan of Galveston Island, whose family has run cattle for a century, and the White Ranch of Chambers County, whose legacy helped shape Gulf Coast lore.

-This exhibit is sponsored greatly in party by the Bybee Foundation and the Summerlee Foundation.
+This exhibit is sponsored in part by the Bybee Foundation and the Summerlee Foundation.